dhabersack/islovely.co/_firetips/2020-07-31-grouping-array-elements-by-a-property.md

 Object.keys(groupedByType)
 // ⇒ ['💧', '⚡️', '🔥']

-// we can then extract only the items that share the same type groupedByType['🔥']
+// we can then extract only the elements that share the same type groupedByType['🔥']
 // ⇒ [{ name: 'Arcanine', type: '🔥' }, { name: 'Vulpix', type: '🔥' }]
 ```